Consider Age-Friendly Fields

 Consider Part-time Employment

 Perhaps you would like to continue working after 50 but, in addition to changing the type of work you do, you would also like to work less than you do now.
 You could always change from a full-time career to a part-time one.
 In 2016, around 18 percent of those between 25 and 54 years of age worked part time, 27 percent of workers 55 years of age and older worked part-time and 40 percent of workers 65 years of age and older worked part-time.
-The following are jobs with a particularly high proportion of part-time workers:
+The following are jobs with a particularly high proportion of part-time workers:- Cashiers

 - Cafeteria, coffee shop, food concession and counter attendants